vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 * You have a healthy Kubernetes cluster running.
 * You have a Prometheus deployment that *matches the BKPR Prometheus version*, which can be obtained from [the BKPR release compatibility table](https://github.com/bitnami/kube-prod-runtime#release-compatibility).
-* You have already read the [Kubeprod workflow documentation](https://github.com/bitnami/kube-prod-runtime/blob/a304cbc5b12042f2a17f96f23cd62a9759e81b4b/docs/workflow.md)
+* You have already read the [Kubeprod workflow documentation](https://github.com/bitnami/kube-prod-runtime/blob/master/docs/workflow.md)
 * [Kubecfg binary](https://github.com/ksonnet/kubecfg/releases)

-This article will not cover the Proemtheus upgrade process.
+This article will not cover the Prometheus upgrade process.
 If you need to update your Prometheus deployment, check the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/migration/)

 ## Overview